openxla/shardy/docs/propagation.md

 * Each column represents a factor.
 F0 means the factor with index 0.
 We propagate shardings along factors (columns).
 * Each row represents a tensor.
 T0 refers to the tensor with index 0.
 Tensors are all operands and results involved for a specific operation.
 The axes in a row cannot overlap.
 An axis (or sub-axis) cannot be used to partition one tensor many times.
 If an axis is explicitly replicated, we cannot use it to partition the tensor.

 Thus, each cell represents a factor sharding.
 A factor can be missing in partial tensors.
 The table for `C = dot(A, B)` is below.
-The highlighted cells imply that the factor is not in the tensor.
+The cells containing an `X` imply that the factor is not in the tensor.
 For example, F2 is in T1 and T2, but not in T0.

 | `C = dot(A, B)` | F0 Batching dim | F1 Non-contracting dim | F2 Non-contracting dim | F3 Contracting dim | Explicitly replicated axes |
 | :---- | :---- | :---- | :---- | :---- | :---- |